 I would like to learn how to swim faster.
 What are techniques for faster swimming?

-We are of course talking about swimming at a basic level because if your basic swimming technique is incorrect then your attempts to swim fast will result in a lot of effort for probably a slower swim.
+We are, of course, talking about swimming at a basic level because if your basic swimming technique is incorrect, then your attempts to swim fast will result in a lot of effort for probably a slower swim.

 Sure it is possible to kick faster and pull harder to gain swimming speed but only if a streamlined and efficient body position remains constant throughout.

-contains aspects of learning to swim plus over 80 separate swimming exercises to help all parts of basic swimming.
+My best-selling book The Complete Beginners Guide To Swimming contains all aspects of learning to swim, including gliding, breathing and relaxing, plus over 80 separate swimming exercises to help all parts of basic swimming.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.